About GWC Makers

 _______________________________

-arrowhead chocolate, joseph oregon Arrowhead Chocolates started as a family business and recently transferred ownership to Jerry and Tracy Ivy and their daughter and son-in law, Sylvanna and Chad Dotson.
+Arrowhead Chocolates started as a family business and recently transferred ownership to Jerry and Tracy Ivy and their daughter and son-in law, Sylvanna and Chad Dotson.
 The Arrowhead team makes chocolates in small batches, by hand, with an emphasis on the highest quality ingredients, beautiful presentation, and ethical sourcing and sustainability.
-AC's work can be found in just about every gift box, either as part of the box or as an add-on, and at GWC Provisions.

 _______________________________

-Kristy Athens is the owner of Genuine Wallowa County, but any time she has a spare moment she is making a weird, irreverent collage artwork of some sort under the moniker ithaka literary ephemera.
-Kristy's work can be found in the Inland Northwest Gallery
+Kristy Athens is the owner of Good Groceries and any time she has a spare moment she is making a weird, irreverent collage artwork of some sort under the moniker ithaka literary ephemera.

 _______________________________